Different Habitat Types

 Habitat Loss and Degradation

-There is widespread concern about habitat degradation all around the world.
-Pollution, invasive species, illegal poaching and trading, and human activity have driven the destruction of natural environments and species rapidly.
+There is widespread concern about habitat degradation worldwide.
+Pollution, invasive species, illegal poaching and trading, and human activity have driven the rapid destruction of natural environments and species.
+According to the International Union for Conservation of Nature’s (IUCN) Red List, 88.3% of threatened and endangered species are most impacted by habitat loss.

 All Habitats Are Worth Saving

 Each habitat serves a specific ecological purpose, and the species that live within them are part of a complex network—a chain reaction that eventually impacts humans.
 If you think about it, some animals and insects prey on pests that destroy crops.
 A loss of crops and agriculture means greater food insecurity for populations worldwide.
-The same goes for fish die-off during toxic algal blooms.
+The same goes for fish die-offs during toxic algal blooms.

 Conservation efforts are usually determined by how endangered a species or ecosystem is.
 However, even the driest, hottest, and coldest habitats are worth saving.